-Figure 6: Time series of CM1 ensemble mean (a) maximum wind speed (ms-1) and (b) minimum sea level pressure (Pa) for present-day simulations with complex radiation parameterization; experiments as indicated in legend in (a).
-Ensemble mean time series have been smoothed with a Butterworth filter to remove high-frequency fluctuations. (c) Box plot showing the distribution of average CS period minimum central pressure over the 13 complex radiation ensemble members.
-Mean values are shown as green triangles, p-values from a Wilcoxon paired rank-sum test shown at the top for each experiment versus the present climate.
+Figure 6.
+Time series of CM1 ensemble-mean (a) maximum wind speed (m s-1) and (b) minimum sea level pressure (Pa) for present-day simulations with complex-radiation parameterisation.
+Experiments as indicated in the legend in panel (a).
+Ensemble-mean time series have been smoothed with a Butterworth filter to remove high-frequency fluctuations. (c) Box plot showing the distribution of average CS period minimum central pressure over the 13 complex-radiation ensemble members.
+Mean values are shown as green triangles; p values are from a Wilcoxon paired rank-sum test shown at the top for each experiment versus the present climate.